grecoe/InterviewIdeas/solutions/rectanglesnet/README.md

-# Rectangles solution - Python
+# Rectangles solution - .NET Core

 Every developer knows there is more than one way to solve a problem.
 The solution here is straight forward.
 Can you come up with something better?